raspberrychris/cryptotravellers/content/blog/How-to-buy/buy-Vertcoin.md

 2) Setting up an account on the chosen exchange; and

-3) Buying your Vertcoin (We recommend [Bitvavo](/link/bitvavo) to buy Vertcoin)
+3) Buying your Vertcoin (We recommend [Bitvavo](/link/bitvavo) exchange to buy Vertcoin)

 ## What is Vertcoin?

-Vertcoin is a decentralized digital currency that can be sent between people over the internet.
+Vertcoin is a decentralised digital currency that can be sent between people over the internet.
 Vertcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and issuing money are carried out collectively by the network.
 It's similar to Bitcoin, but it has one major difference - mining difficulty (the amount of processing power required) reverts back every block, instead of getting more difficult as time goes on like in Bitcoin.

 ## What you should know before buying Vertcoins